abapinho/abapTimeMachine/README.md

 # abapTimeMachine

-A simple way to look at past versions of classes, function groups, etc, as a whole (as opposed to the crappy native include-oriented approach).
+`abapTimeMachine` provides a simple way to look at past versions of classes, function groups, etc, as a whole (as opposed to the crappy native include-oriented approach).
+Alternatively, it also partially emulates [git-blame](https://www.git-scm.com/docs/git-blame) by showing "what revision and author last modified each line of a file" for any given version.

-(abapTimeMachine used to be called abapBlame but it was renamed because the new Time Machine functionality seems to be so much more useful.)

-(The README and the Wiki still need to be updated.)

-## What

-According to the [git-blame documentation](https://www.git-scm.com/docs/git-blame) it "show what revision and author last modified each line of a file".

-`ZBLAME` is a simple to use ABAP program which, given a piece of code, implements the same functionality on top of SAP's ABAP code versioning.
-It also allows you to see how that object was at a given time in the past.

 ## Why

 ABAP's versioning system is unbelievably bad.
-Blame is just one of the dozens of things you should be able to do but, for some mysterious reason, are not.
-Enabling blame in ABAP code is the sole purpose of this simple but hopefully useful project.
+There is no native way to see how a whole class or a whole function group were at a given time in the past.
+Besides, it makes it very hard to find out which user was responsible for which changes. `abapTimeMachine` is here to solve both these problems.

 ## How

-Please read the [Wiki](https://github.com/abapinho/abapBlame/wiki) to learn how to install and use `ZBLAME`.
+Please read the [Wiki](https://github.com/abapinho/abapTimeMachine/wiki) to learn how to install and use `ZTIMEMACHINE`.

 ## Requirements